Spring is soon upon us, and it will be time to think seriously about getting some new chickens!

 Polish or Top hat hens can have their head feathers plucked by other hens and occasionally need the feathers trimmed so they can see!

-For more, make sure you read 8 Questions To Ask Yourself Before You Get Backyard Chickens.
+For more, read 8 Questions To Ask Yourself Before You Get Backyard Chickens.

 Where Should I Buy My Hen?